gariraelack62/product-performance-analytics-saas/README.md

 - Highlighted low feature adoption as a driver of early churn
 - Provided insights to improve user engagement and product usage
 - Enabled data-driven decision-making across product and sales teams
+- This solution provides a scalable analytics foundation that enables product and sales teams to monitor performance, identify risks, and optimise user engagement strategies.

 ---